captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 sitting across from a serial killer
 ---
-but I'm not gonna come along
+but I’m not gonna come along
 ---
 and have coffee with his sister!
 ---
 ## SHARON:
-You'd help me screen them?
+You’d help me screen them?
 ---
 ## ROBYN:
-Yeah I could do that.
+Yeah, I could do that.
 ---
 ## SHARON:
-I don't know how to set up a page.
+I don’t know how to set up a page.
 ---
 A home page.
 ---